abhineet123/paramparse/ReadMe.md

 Multiple sections can be started in a single line by specifying their names separated by commas
 - all lines in such a multi-name section (inluding any section hierarchies therein) are replicated for each one of the names
 - this can reduce redundancy when specifying sections that differ only in ways that can be derived from their names using [placeholders](#placeholders)
-- long lists of numeric names can be specified succinctly using `range()` and `irange()` placeholders that can be used with 1, 2 or 3 arguments similar to the python `range` function with `irange` being inclusive with respect to its upper bound
+- long lists of numeric names can be specified succinctly using `range()` and `irange()` placeholders that can be used with 1, 2 or 3 arguments similar to the python `range` function, with `irange` being inclusive with respect to its upper bound
-    - multiple ranges can be joined  with each other as well as with manually specified lists using `+` operator
+    - multiple disjointed ranges can be joined  with each other as well as with manually specified lists using `+` operator, e,g. range(3, 6)+irange(10, 13)+21,22 = 3,4,5,10,11,12,13,21,22

 <a id="command_s_"></a>
 ## Commands